Consulting Client Newark

 Signage that Tells a Story: Bridging the City's History with Its Evolving Identity

 Incorporating elements that speak to the city's heritage, the space features glass film designs that subtly reference the railroad tracks in simple linear paths.
-The signage throughout the space, created as clean organic shapes and finished in brass, was thoughtfully developed to complement the interior design as well as nod to the industrial past of the city and building site.
+The signage system, designed as clean, organic shapes inspired by train wheels and gears, is finished in warm brass to complement the interior and nod to the industrial past of the city and building site.

 The mission and values of the company are incorporated in a unique way; a tone-on-tone dimensional wall subtly displays these values, creating a complementary contrast to the vibrant, colorful mural on the opposite side.